belalwws/Hk-main/URGENT_DEPLOY_FIX.md

 rm -rf node_modules package-lock.json &&
 ```

+## 🛡️ Data Protection Guarantee
+All solutions use `scripts/safe-db-setup.js` which:
+- ✅ Checks for existing data before any operation
+- ✅ Never uses `db push` in production
+- ✅ Preserves all existing data
+- ✅ Only creates admin user if none exists

+## 🔍 Success Indicators
+Look for these messages in the build log:
+- ✅ "Dependencies installed successfully"
+- ✅ "✔ Generated Prisma Client"
+- ✅ "Safe database setup completed"
+- ✅ "✓ Compiled successfully"

 ## Why This Happens
 - Git commits are not syncing the render.yaml changes
+- Render is still using cached build configuration
 - Render is using cached configuration
 - package-lock.json conflicts with updated package.json